quazi25/CBA-of-a-Nationally-Organized-Community-Based-Cancer-Screening-Program-in-Bangladesh/README.md

 Lastly, sheet 8 shows the benfit-cost ratio, the actual one (in italic) and also for hypothetical scenarios.
 There are some notes in some worksheets which are used for clarity.

-The "**Do File**" has the codes that were used to clean the data from the facility exit survey which were used to calculate the benefits.
+The "**Code**" file has the Stata codes that were used to clean the data from the facility exit survey which were used to calculate the benefits.
 The do file has two parts: 1.
 Codes for data cleaning and processing 2.
 Codes for data analysis These codes are applied upon the Excel File titled, "**UGC cencer study dataset**", that contains the survey data.
 Applying these codes, we got the benefit estimates that were used in the tables of 'direct cost savings', 'intangible cost savings', 'provider-side cost savings' and 'indirect cost savings'.